-All troops registering to attend the Klonderee will be emailed their camp assignments the week before Klonderee.
+Campsite assignments will be shared upon arrival.
 When arriving at Camp Alexander each unit can bring ONE vehicle into the camp to drop off supplies next to the Elks Lodge Dining Hall.
 You will NOT be able to drive directly to your campsite.